PREV NEXT

 Chemistry

-The camera obscura, an ancient device that captures light through a lens or pinhole and projects it onto a surface, long tantalized artists, scientist and inventors with the dream of capturing its fleeting images.
+The camera obscura, an ancient device that captures light through a lens or pinhole and projects it onto a surface, tantalized artists, scientists and inventors with the dream of capturing its fleeting images.
 Eventually, scientists discovered that certain chemicals react to light with visible and persistent changes.
-Inventors developed devices and techniques for capturing images in silver hallide and other photosensitive chemicals.
+Inventors developed devices and techniques for capturing images using silver halide and other photosensitive chemicals.
 Photography revolutionized the magic lantern show, made stereoviews practical and movies possible.

-The use of photochemistry is not limited to storing images: an optical soundtrack for a movie stores sound, phototypesetting discs store fonts as photographic negatives, and photosensitive dyes are used in write-once optical discs.
+The use of photochemistry is not limited to storing images: optical soundtracks store sound on movie film and phototypesetting discs store fonts as photographic negatives, for example.
 Photochemical systems are also used in photolithography, photo-etching and other industrial processes.

 Photochemical Processes

-Photographs store information as photochemical changes that alter the reflectance or transmittance of the medium.
+Photographs store information as photochemical changes that alter the reflectance or transmittance of an emulsion layered on a substrate like celluloid, glass or paper.
 The chemicals used for photography are, in most cases, silver halides in the form of microscopic crystals suspended in a gel.
-Silver halide becomes metallic silver, which is opaque, in proportion to the amount of light falling on it.
-The initial exposure to light focused through a lens creates a latent image, which is enhanced during developing by the application of additional chemicals.
-In many cases, the resulting image is a negative, from which a positive print is generated in a second photochemical process.
-With reversal film, the exposed image is positive and can be viewed directly.
+Silver halide crystals become opaque metallic silver in proportion to the amount of light falling on them.
+The initial exposure creates a latent image, which becomes visible with the application of additional chemicals during developing.
+The result is a negative, from which a separate positive print is generated in a second photochemical process.
+Reversal film is a variation often used for slides in which developing the film exposed in the camera creates a positive on the same strip of film.

 Black & White